 Personally, it’s what I’m using in my everyday life in Russia.
 So I can use my euro account without any worries and paying directly with my phone.

 - Spend abroad in over 150 currencies at the Real (Interbank) exchange rates.

 - No fees on cash withdrawals abroad, up to US$300 (200€) per month.

 - Your money is protected up to $250,000

 |Monthly cash withdrawals||5 times for free in Euros (1% other currency)||200£ for free, after 2%||200€ or $300 for free|

 |Price||Free||6€ for delivery||6€ for delivery|

 As you can see, both 3 cards are similar for simple travels.
 If you are thinking to pay all possible times with cash, N26 is your best option.
 In another way, if you prefer to pay by your debit card, you must consider getting Revolut.
 Transferwise, it is a good option in any case.
 The commissions are similar, and they offer you to have national bank accounts in the most important countries.

 I hope this post helps you to choose and stop paying commission to your bank.
 You can save money any time you travel!
-Check out our post about what to bring a photo tour, I’m sure it will help for your next travel 😉
+Check out our post about the best travel camera, I’m sure it will help for your next travel 😉